melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Retrospective Analysis
 A five year retrospective analysis was conducted on the southern base model by sequentially removing data, beginning with data from the year 2020.
 Figures \@ref(fig:retro-spawnb), \@ref(fig:retro-bratio), and \@ref(fig:retro-recdev) show the estimated spawning output, the estimated depletion, the recruitment deviation estimates and the estimated fit to the NWFSC hook and line survey index (which appeared to be the index fit most affected by the analysis).
 The greatest impact was the declining estimate of the strength of the 2016 year class, similar to the northern model, with the interesting result that with the loss of only 1-3 years of data the model attributes greater recruitment to 2015 relative to the base model, with variable responses among other recruitment estimates.
 This change is associated with an increasingly pessimistic perception of stock status, although the overall scaling of spawning output is relatively modest.
 This shift is understandably associated with the change in population trajectory as data supporting strong recent recruitment are removed.
 Beyond this shift, this analysis does not suggest that there are substantive retrospective patterns (Table \@ref(tab:retro)).
-Note that data weighting was not conducted on these models.
+Note that all composition data weights were held constant at the base model values during each run.